-Why Kate Middleton And William Refuse Christmas With The Queen
+Why Kate Middleton And Prince William Refused To Spend Christmas With The Queen

 Kate Middleton and Prince William‘s insistence on spending Christmas with the Middleton family instead of with Queen Elizabeth is causing some ripples, if not waves, in royal-watching circles.

-It’s nearly unheard of for someone so close to the British throne to turn down the invitation to the Queen’s Sandringham Christmas festivities, but according to the Daily Mail Kate and William have done exactly that twice since they were married in 2011.
+It’s nearly unheard of for someone so close to the British throne to turn down the invitation to the Queen’s Sandringham Christmas festivities, but according to the Daily Mail, Kate and William have done exactly that twice since they were married in 2011.

 The young royals spent their first Christmas as a married couple with Carole and Michael Middleton, and now after obediently attending the traditional Sandringham gathering of the royal family for four years in a row, the Duke and Duchess of Cambridge are “breaking royal tradition” again.

-Middleton and William are often at the center of rumors about royal feuds with Queen Elizabeth, but it looks like those rumors are completely off base, and have nothing to do with the Christmas plans.
+Middleton and William are often at the center of rumors about royal feuds with Queen Elizabeth, but it looks like those rumors are completely off base and have nothing to do with their Christmas plans.

 The young parents have always been clear that the children come first, and their determination to make the best decision for Prince George and Princess Charlotte is probably why Kate has chosen Christmas at the Middletons this year.